-Business Recycling With single-stream recycling, all recyclable materials are placed in the same container.
-Singe-stream recycling provides county businesses with many benefits.
+With the passage of CB-12-2018, the single-stream recycling program expands to include and benefit business entities, as well as additional requirements for commercial and industrial properties.
 Contact your recycling vendor and processor to determine what materials generated by your business can be collected single-stream.

-Plastic Straw Ban Effective July 1, 2020, Food Service and/or Retail businesses in Prince George’s County are prohibited from selling, distributing, or otherwise providing non-compostable straws and stirrers with certain foods or beverages.
-To review a copy of the legislation, go to bit.ly/CB522019
+Effective July 1, 2020, Food Service and/or Retail businesses in Prince George’s County are prohibited from selling, distributing, or otherwise providing non-compostable straws and stirrers with certain foods or beverages (review a copy of CB-52-2019).

 Effective July 1, 2015, plastic bags of any color, size, or shape, and plastic film (resin identification #4) are no longer accepted in the County Residential Curbside Single-Stream Recycling Program.

 Starting July 1, 2016, polystyrene (commonly referred to as "Styrofoam™"), polystyrene loose fill packaging (also known as "packing peanuts"), and other foam articles are not permitted for sale or use in Prince George’s County (review a copy of CB-05-2015).

 All organizers of events held in the County must provide clearly labeled recycling containers, next to trash cans, for special events serving food or drink on a public street or space, with 200 or more people expected (review a copy of CB-08-2017).

 Yard Trim Collection

 Effective January 1, 2014, residential curbside yard trim collection is no longer accepted in plastic bags.